-Roxana Robinson responds to Jon Franzen's New Yorker piece on Edith Wharton.
+In Response to Jonathan Franzen's New Yorker piece on Edith Wharton

 Jonathan Franzen (in his essay in The New Yorker, “A Critic at Large”) addresses “the problem of sympathy” for Edith Wharton.
 It’s a serious matter, by his account: He finds Wharton hard to like.
 His reasons are personal and class-related: He castigates Wharton for her privileged family, her looks, her too few women friends, her too many famous male friends, her money, her sexual ignorance, her charmlessness, and her methods of travel.

 Wharton’s social standing “puts her at a moral disadvantage,” declares Franzen.
 “No major American novelist has led a more privileged life than Wharton did… pouring her inherited income into houses in rich-person precincts, indulging her passion for gardens and interior decoration, touring Europe endlessly in hired yachts or chauffeured cars, hobnobbing with the powerful and the famous...”